findtage/fos/README.md

 - run locally (only on ur computer) run in project folder: `npx ts-node server/server.js`

-[I suggest only do this if you have programming experience]
+[FOR HOSTING I suggest only do this if you have programming experience]
 - (optional) run on ngrok (private temporary hosting for development, other players can join w/ link)
 - install ngrok, https://ngrok.com/docs/getting-started
 - run `ngrok http 3000` in terminal